Enhanced public key security for the McEliece cryptosystem

 \subsubsection{Example 1}

-To reach $\mathrm{WF} \geq 2^{80}$, the ($1632$, $1269$) Goppa code is suggested in \cite{Bernstein2011}, resulting in a public-key size of $460647$ bits (obtained by storing only $k \cdot r$ bits of $\mathbf{H}$ or $\mathbf{G}$).
-With the new variant, we can consider the GRS code with $n=306$, $k=232$, $t_{GRS}=37$ over $\mathbb{F}_{307}$, having an estimated WF $\approx 2^{80.8}$ (found through the PARI/GP script available in \cite{Peters2010website}).
-Since we choose $m=1+\frac{r-3}{n}$, the distinguisher attack is avoided even when $z=1$; so, the weight of the intentional error vector is $t_{pub} = 30$.
-This way, by adopting the first implementation (see Section \ref{subsec:FirstImpl}), we obtain a public key size of $154512$ bits if each entry in $\mathbb{F}_{307}$ is described by a $9$-bit vector, that is about $66\%$ less than in the revised McEliece cryptosystem \cite{Bernstein2008}.
-If we instead adopt the second implementation (see Section \ref{subsec:SecondImpl}), we also need to store the $1 \times 306$ vector $\mathbf{a}$, with elements over $\mathbb{F}_{307}$.
-This would increase the public key size by $2754$ bits, that is not a significant change.
+To reach $\mathrm{WF} \geq 2^{80}$, the ($1632$, $1269$) binary Goppa code is suggested in \cite{Bernstein2008}, resulting in a public-key size of $460647$ bits (obtained by storing only $k \cdot r$ bits of $\mathbf{H}$ or $\mathbf{G}$).
+With the new variant, we can consider from Table \ref{tab:ISDGF347} the GRS code with $n=346$, $k=252$, $t_{GRS}=47$ over $\mathbb{F}_{347}$, having an estimated WF of $2^{90.9}$ binary operations with $z=1$.
+Hence, its security level remains higher than $2^{80}$ even when considering the improvement estimated in Section \ref{subsec:ISDnonbinary} for possible advances in ISD algorithms over non-binary fields.

+Since we choose $m=1+\frac{r-3}{n}$, the distinguisher attack is avoided even when $z=1$, and the weight of the intentional error vector is $t_{pub} = 37$.
+This way, by adopting the first implementation (see Section \ref{subsec:FirstImpl}), we obtain a public key size of $199899$ bits, that is about $57\%$ less than in the revised McEliece/Niederreiter cryptosystem \cite{Bernstein2008}.
+If we instead adopt the second implementation (see Section \ref{subsec:SecondImpl}), we also need to store the $1 \times 346$ vector $\mathbf{a}$, with elements over $\mathbb{F}_{347}$.
+This would increase the public key size by $2920$ bits, that is not a significant change.